girikgarg8/Namaste-React-Frontend-Cohort/Session-6 Exploring the world/theory/Notes.md

 1. If an empty dependency array is passed, the component re-renders only after the initial re-render.

-2. If the dependency array is not passed, then the component re-renders after the initial re-render and on every state variable update.
+2. If the dependency array is not passed, then the component re-renders after the initial re-render and on every state variable and prop update.
+Basically, it means that the useEffect will be called on every component re-render, and re-render will occur on every state variable/prop change.

 **How is `useEffect` suitable for our usecase?**